What is Three-Language formula? A brief analysis

 What is the Three-Language formula?

 It was first incorporated in the National Education Policy in 1968 by the Indira Gandhi government.

 In Hindi-speaking states: English, Hindi, and a modern Indian language.

 Non-Hindi speaking states: English, Hindi, and one Indian language.

 It was incorporated because the teaching system across several regions was not uniform in the country.
 Also, Hindi was the general medium of instruction in the north, regional languages and English was the medium of instruction in other parts.
 However, it leads to chaos and generated difficulties for inter-state communication.

 The three-language formula sought to serve three functions namely, accomodating group identity, affirming national unity, and increasing administrative efficiency.

 In 1968, the three-language formula was implemented across the country, barring Tamil Nadu that adopted a two-language policy.

 Education is the state subject and so the implementation of the formula also lay with the states.
 Only a few states adopted the formula in principle.
 In several Hindi-speaking states, Sanskrit became the third language instead of any modern language mainly in the south Indian language.
 Therefore, the purpose of the three-language formula was defeated to promote inter-state communications.
-Also, in a non-Hindi speaking state like Tamil Nadu adopted a two-language policy and did not implement the three-language formula.
+Also, a non-Hindi-speaking state like Tamil Nadu adopted a two-language policy and did not implement the three-language formula.
 And since then, in Tamil Nadu two-language policy is working.
-In two languages one is English and the other is Tamil.
+In two languages one is English and the other in Tamil.

 What was the reason for opposing the Hindi Language historically by Tamil Nadu?